Harrisville, Mississippi

-Harrisville, Mississippi (zip code 39082; area code 601) is a small unincorporated community located south of Florence, Mississippi, about 25 miles from the state capital, Jackson.
+Harrisville is an unincorporated community in Simpson County, Mississippi, United States.
+Its zip code is 39082.

-Located in Simpson County, Mississippi, Harrisville sits mainly at the junction between Highway 469, which connects to Florence and Pinola, and Highway 540, which connects to D'Lo.
+Harrisville sits mainly at the junction between Mississippi Highway 469, which connects to Florence and Pinola, and Highway 540, which connects to D'Lo.
 The community is part of the Jackson Metropolitan Statistical Area.
 The two main churches are the Harrisville United Methodist Church and the Harrisville Baptist Church.

+In 1900, Harrisville had a population of 68 and had several stores, churches, and a cotton gin.

+Harrisville is served by the Harrisville Volunteer Fire Department and the Harrisville Public Library.